Maria Rosseels: Biography

 The first years of her life, she lived in the Goedendagstraat in Borgerhout.
 When Maria was 7 years old, the family moved to Oostmalle, where she already started to write.
 She went to school at the "Heilig Graf" school for girls in Turnhout.

 In 1933, the family moved to Essen and later to Kalmthout.
 After three years of technical education she went to the College for Women in Antwerp.
 She started her professional career as a teacher at a school in Gierle, but she left the school to work, from 1941 up to 1944, at the department of internal affairs of the Ministry of Labor in Brussels.

-In 1945, she became secretary at De Pijl, a publisher linked to the Flemish Catholic Scouts.
-In the meantime she made her first steps in journalism as freelance journalist for the "De Courant", a daily which appeared from 1937 until 1939.
+In 1945, she became a secretary at De Pijl, a publisher associated with the Flemish Catholic Scouts.
+During this time, she also took her first steps in journalism as a freelance journalist for De Courant, a daily newspaper that ran from 1937 to 1939.
 In 1947 she became editor at the daily De Standaard where she would eventually become the movie critic and author of the woman page.
 After her retirement in 1977 she continued working as a movie critic.